Daniel Ritzenthaler

 It’s odd that a job interview ended up being the first time I’ve ever attempted to explain the guts of my job.
 But now that I’ve been through a few more interviews, each one as clumsy as the first, I thought it might help to clear a few of these things up.

-Of course, if you think I’m missing anything or you disagree, please let me know.
+If you think I’m missing anything or you disagree, please let me know.
 Hearing other points of view is the best part of my job.

 Design is a Team Sport

 Design can’t be relegated to a single role.
 We all care.
 We all want to make a better product.
-Unfortunately, we all too often forget the most important member of the team: the customer.
+Unfortunately, we all too often forget the most important member of the team.
+The customer.